-Knowledge is power.
-But in some instances, one can’t help but wonder whether ignorance is bliss.
-According to a recent study from the University of Minnesota in Minneapolis, a common ingredient used to produce the buttery flavor and smell in microwave popcorn, margarine, candy and baked goods is now being linked to Alzheimer’s.
+Ignorance is bliss, but not when common ingredients and foods are being linked to dementia.
+According to a recent study from the University of Minnesota in Minneapolis, the ingredient used to produce the buttery flavor and smell in microwave popcorn, margarine, candy and baked goods is now being linked to Alzheimer’s disease.
+Learn more.

 Chemical Buildup: Why We’re at Risk for Alzheimer’s

-Apparently DA It is also created naturally in fermented drinks like beer, and gives some chardonnay wines its buttery taste.
-Most pet foods also have this common ingredient.
-Most believe that moderation is key, but findings are just beginning to be released (although I’m sure many had an inkling many of these foods weren’t good for us to begin with).
+DA is also naturally created in fermented drinks like beer, and gives some chardonnay wines their “buttery taste.”
+Although most believe moderation is key, recent findings show these foods weren’t very nutritious to begin with.

 Other Alzheimer’s Contributor Foods

-Many Meats – Meats such as bacon, smoked turkey from the deli counter and ham have all been linked to Alzheimer’s.
-All of these smoked meats contain Nitrosamines which cause the liver to make fats that are toxic to the brain.
-These Nitrosamines have the ability to enter the brain to cause Alzheimer’s.
+Meats such as bacon, smoked turkey from the deli counter and ham have all been linked to Alzheimer’s.
+All of these smoked meats contain nitrosamines which cause the liver to produce fats that are toxic to the brain and may be associated with Alzheimer’s.

-Processed Foods - Processed foods, especially cheeses, such as American cheese, mozzarella sticks, Laughing Cow, Cheez whiz and other processed cheese are linked to protein buildups associated with Alzheimer’s.
+Processed foods, especially cheeses, such as American cheese, mozzarella sticks, Cheez whiz and other processed cheese are linked to protein buildups associated with Alzheimer’s.

-Beer – As mentioned above, beer is on the ‘problem list’ for Alzheimer’s as many processed beers contain nitrites.
+As mentioned above, many processed beers contain nitrites, putting them on the “watch list” for Alzheimer’s.
 You can try to find beers without nitrites, but it is difficult as most beers do not have an ingredient list.

-White Food – White flour (including pasta made with white flour), cakes, white sugar, white rice and white bread are all foods that bump up your insulin and send toxins to your brain.
+White flour, including white cakes, bread, pasta, rice and sugar are all foods that can increase your insulin intake and send toxins to your brain.

 Healthy Foods That Help Combat Alzheimer’s Disease